-If an allegation requiring immediate attention is received outside of normal office hours the Senior Manager/Head teacher will consult immediately with Cumbria Safeguarding Hub or local Police.
+If an allegation requiring immediate attention is received outside of normal office hours the Case Manager will consult immediately with Cumbria Safeguarding Hub or local Police.
 They must ensure they inform the DO the next working day.

-Initial Consideration by the Senior Manager and LA appointed Designated Officer (DO)
+Initial Consideration by the Case Manager and LA appointed Designated Officer (DO)

-The DO will establish, in discussion with the Senior Manager that the allegation is within the scope of the Cumbria SCB procedures and may require further investigation.
+The DO will establish, in discussion with the Case Manager that the allegation is within the scope of the Cumbria SCB procedures and may require further investigation.
 There may be up to 3 strands considered as part of this process and the discussion will centre upon whether there is a need for: